What is the difference between the PRIME programs and TEACH-MS?

 TEACH-MS does not require you to get a master’s degree.
 However, as a UC Davis medical student you may elect to complete a master’s program.

 What does the TEACH-MS curriculum look like over the four years?

-In the second year students continue their clinical experiences at local community clinics and have the option to attend weekly noon seminars.
+In the second year students continue their clinical experiences at local community clinics and attend weekly noon seminars.
+They have the option to participate in a student-led community project.

-In the third year students continue their primary care experiences in community clinics during the internal medicine, family medicine and pediatrics clerkships.
+In the third year students continue their primary care experiences in community clinics during the internal medicine, family medicine and psychiatry clerkships.

 In the fourth year senior TEACH-MS students participate in an elective in which they mentor incoming TEACH-MS students.